bwarren2/objective_impeachment/PITCHME.md

 The demand itself is sufficient.

-For example, if a safety inspector examining your business says "If you want to pass, you'll get me $1K", it doesn't matter whether you pay or don't; the solicitation itself is illegal.
+For example, if a restaurant inspector examining your business says "If you want to pass, you'll get me $1K", it doesn't matter whether you pay or don't; the solicitation itself is illegal.

 Note: